Welcome to this guide to bus travel in Mexico.

 Whilst buses are cool and a very important tool, why use them if you could fly to your destination in 1/10 of the time for the same price?

 Domestic airlines are very cheap in Mexico, and if you’re in a major city such as Mexico City, Cancun, or Monterrey, then there is a good bet you have options regarding travel to your next destination.

 The rule of thumb tends to be that, between big destinations (think Mexico City to Cancun) there are lots of flights daily, which tend to be cheaper to due price competition between airlines.

 However, going off-route to a smaller airport will cost you more, with only one flight or less per day (such as Mexico City to Torreón).

 If traveling through Mexico, then it’ll be pretty much unavoidable that you don’t take a bus or two given its sheer size.

 That’s also without mentioning that many popular destinations are quite rural and far from any airport.

 However, as you have seen, the experience can actually be quite nice, especially if you are taking the executive or first-class options.

-In this article, we’ve explored the pros and cons of bus travel in Mexico, bus providers you’ll use, as well as the different service qualities.
+This article has explored the pros and cons of bus travel in Mexico, the bus providers you’ll use, and the different service qualities.